keyuripatel2012/Epic-Evaluator/README.md

 # Epic Evaluation Agentic System

 ## Overview
-Aa project ek multi-agent system che je Epic documents ne analyze kare che using LangGraph and Gemini LLMs.
-System structured parsing, conditional evaluation ane refinement logic vapre che.
+This is a project that is a multi-agent system that analyzes and parses epic documents using Langgraph and Gemini LLM.
+The system implements structured parsing, conditional evaluation, and refinement logic.

 ## Technologies
 - Python